diogoaurelio/schedoscopeWiki/NoOp-Transformations.md

 # Summary

 NoOp transformations check for the existence of `_SUCCESS` flags in the `fullPath`s of the views they belong to, i.e., the views' partition folders in HDFS.
-Should such a flag exists, the view can enter the `materialized` state.
+Should such a flag exists, a view can enter the `materialized` state.
 Otherwise, it remains in `nodata` state.

 NoOp transformations are the default transformation applied if you do not specify a `transformVia()` clause.